Modification and Replacement Parts Association

-The Modification and Replacement Parts Association is the Washington, D.C.-based trade association that represents manufacturers of government-approved after market aircraft parts.
+The Modification and Replacement Parts Association is the Washington, D.C.-based trade association that represents manufacturers of government-approved aftermarket aircraft parts.
 These aircraft parts are often known as PMA parts, from the acronym for Parts Manufacturer Approval.
 The manufacture of PMA parts is regulated in the United States by the Federal Aviation Administration.

 Membership

 PMA parts manufacturers

 MARPA's primary focus is on representing the needs of the PMA parts community in the United States.
 These companies manufacture after market aircraft parts under strict FAA guidelines.